 Even if they don’t mention it to you, the bullying might still be taking place.
 There are many different types of bullying, and it’s important that kids know what is bullying and what isn’t.

 Ask them questions about who they’ve played with at school and whether everyone is being nice.
 Ask them if there’s anything they want to talk about, rather than bombarding them with questions.
 Make sure they know they can talk to you about anything that bothers them.

 Keep talking to the school

 Tell the school that you want to be kept updated with how they’re dealing with the situation.
 Don’t worry about being a ‘pain’ and contacting the school regularly.

 Reassure your child it’s not their fault

 It’s really important that your child doesn’t think they’ve done something wrong.
 Explain to them why some children bully other children, and that the bullies are in the wrong.
 Let them know they’ve done the right thing by telling you or the teacher what’s been going on.

 Hopefully, these tips will help if you’re not sure what to do when your child is being bullied – though really I hope you never have to use them!

-If you have any other tips to deal with bullying I’d love to hear them, please leave them in the comments below for other worried parents.
+If you have any other tips to deal with primary school bullying I’d love to hear them, please leave them in the comments below for other worried parents.